Davidson Young Scholars - Frequently Asked Questions

 Q. After being accepted into the Young Scholars program, what are the next steps?

-Once a student is accepted into the Young Scholars program, all persons with legal custody will be required to sign the enrollment document.
-The enrollment document outlines the Davidson Institute’s confidentiality policy, how we work with individual families, and the rules of our online communication channels.
+Applicants accepted to the Young Scholars program must complete an Enrollment Process before services can be made available.
+It is the responsibility of the parent selected as primary contact on the Parent/Guardian page of the application to ensure that all persons with legal custody of the child read and sign the enrollment document.
+The enrollment document outlines the Davidson Institute’s confidentiality policy, our services for individual families, and the rules of our online communication channels.
 The enrollment document also covers other important matters such as legal releases.
-All persons with legal custody of the Young Scholar must read and sign the enrollment document.
-It is up to the Young Scholar parent (or guardian if applicable) who is the Davidson Institute’s primary contact to take steps to ensure that any other person with legal custody of the child reads and signs the enrollment document.
 The Davidson Institute reserves the right to refuse participation to any applicant if these enrollment requirements are not satisfied.
 Please contact our office if you need assistance with special circumstances.

 Q. What else am I agreeing to by signing the enrollment document?